The ICPC NAC Experience

 The ICPC NA Championship

-The NAC was such a fun experience.
-Held in Orlando this year, we had a connection in Toronto.
-However, our first leg was so delayed that we were set to arrive after our second leg departed… Luckily, our second leg also got delayed and we ended up just making it after a good run in the airport.
+The NAC was held in Orland this year and was such a fun experience.
+Our flight there had a layover in Toronto.
+The first leg was so delayed that we were set to arrive after our second leg departed.
+Luckily, our second leg also got delayed and we ended up just making it after a good run through the airport.

 Somehow we ended up being the first team to arrive and collect our team t-shirts.
 Just for fun, we opted for pink.
 I was surprised that most teams simply went with generic color choices.

-The weather in March was near perfect in Orlando.
-Our team coach, Joel, had gone the previous year in May and mentioned that it was much hotter.
+The weather in Orlando was near perfect in March.
+Our team coach, Joel, had gone the previous May and mentioned that it was much hotter then.

 On the arrival day we went to a Texas BBQ place that attendees agreed was the “best food option around”.
-There we coincidentally encountered some well known figures of Competitive Programming, including tourist.
+There we happened to run into some well-known figures of Competitive Programming, including tourist.

 There were tons of fun events scattered across the days, including a puzzlehunt-esque “escape room”, a career fair (with more merch!), and an activities night.
-The catering was really good throughout the trip; the ICPC foundation is pretty rich/their sponsors are…
+The catering was really good throughout the trip.
+The ICPC Foundation is clearly doing well, or their sponsors are…

 There was fun Manifold Markets for betting on which teams would qualify to the World Finals, and we started at around a pretty reasonable 75%.

-Before the actual NAC they held a couple of more casual competitions, none of which went well.
-There was a training camp competition, where we got stuck with some faulty implementations on C.
+Before the actual NAC they held a couple of casual competitions, none of which went well for us.
+There was a training camp competition where we got stuck with a bug on problem C.

-Then there was a Citadel challenge that was some data processing implementation with Python.
-It was more of a reading comprehension challenge and the interface was pretty bad, so everyone hated it.
-Alex is a Masters student in data science but he let us down (just kidding!).
+Then there was a Citadel challenge: a data processing task with Python.
+It was more of a reading comprehension challenge, and the interface was pretty bad, so everyone hated it.
+Alex is a master’s student in data science but he let us down (just kidding!).

 The OpenAI heuristic challenge had several nice problems.
-We pretty much got all of the problems except A on paper, but we had another faulty implementation on D and also trolled B. It was so bad that we were one of the worst teams.
+We pretty much got all of the problems except A on paper, but we had a bug on D and also trolled B. We ended up one of the worst teams.

 Then on the dress rehearsal competition we stress tested the judging server’s speed and memory capacities, a standard procedure, incurring some fake penalties in the process.
-Somehow none of the other teams did similar testing, I believe.
-This led us to show 20+ WAs on A, and we were again one of the worst teams on the scoreboard.
+Somehow, none of the other teams did similar testing, I think.
+This led us to rack up 20+ WAs on A, and we again landed near the bottom of the scoreboard.

-After all this our Manifold Markets chances dropped to 50%.
+After all this, our Manifold Markets odds dropped to 50%.

 We had a bad start to the actual competition.
-One of the easier problems, F, I solved quickly on paper with a idea.
-But I much overcomplicated it and was confused as to why so many teams had solved it at that point.
-Worse off, it TLE’d.
+I solved one of the easier problems, F, quickly on paper with an idea.
+But I badly overcomplicated it and was confused as to why so many teams had solved it at that point.
+Worse, it TLE’d.
 Only much later did Rain find a simplification to that I missed.

-Later, Alex also got stuck on M’s implementation.
-Thankfully, at least Rain had no issues.
+Later, Alex also got stuck implementing M. Thankfully, at least Rain had no issues.
 For teams around the World Finals cutoff, the bottleneck was solving A, a medium-hard problem, and then solving at least one of the hard problems C, D, J. Almost no one solved B, G, L.

-Thankfully I regained composure by solving A, and then quickly fixing F. Then, Alex managed to quickly fix M. In the span of 15 minutes we went from a very poor placement to 9th before the scoreboard freeze.
+Thankfully I regained composure by solving A and then quickly fixing F. Alex then managed to fix M. In the span of 15 minutes we went from a very poor placement to 9th before the scoreboard freeze.

-Although top 16 qualify unconditionally, at this point we threw too much penalty on F and M. So we weren’t safe and definitely had to solve at least one of C, D, J. I had already spent some time thinking about D, and was close, so we all went to think about it.
-Then, Rain decided to give C a read, and quickly realized it was not too bad.
+Although top 16 qualify unconditionally, at this point we threw too much penalty on F and M. So we weren’t safe and definitely had to solve at least one of C, D, or J. I had already spent some time thinking about D, and was close, so we all turned to it.
+Then, Rain decided to give C a read and quickly realized it wasn’t too bad.

 Just like D in the regionals, C was again about a connected graph of order with edges — a pseudotree with one cycle.